GeoffCox/sterling-svelte/src/routes/components/menuseparator/+page.md

 # MenuSeparator

-A styled line for separating menu items.
+A line between groups of menu items.

 ## Playground